A Day in the Life of a Limpet

 A single day in the life of a British limpet is simple in outline: cling, wait, graze, return.
 Yet this modest routine has sustained the species along UK coasts for millennia.

-Unnoticed by many walkers who pass them at low tide, the limpet endures wind, salt, sun and surf.
+Unnoticed by many walkers who pass them at low tide, the limpet endures wind, salt, sun and surf - relentlessly.

 Its world is not dramatic, but it is exacting.
 Twice each day, the sea withdraws and returns.
 Twice each day, the limpet answers that ancient call, holding fast to stone in a landscape that is never still.